unicode-org/message-format-wg/spec-formatting.md

 The specifics of the error side channel are left for each implementation, but the following string fallback representations MUST be used with any string formatting target.
-In a concatenated string output, any failed parts MUST be preceded by U+007B LEFT CURLY BRACKET `{` and followed by U+007D RIGHT CURLY BRACKET `}` characters.
+In a concatenated string output, any failed parts except for elements MUST be preceded by U+007B LEFT CURLY BRACKET `{` and followed by U+007D RIGHT CURLY BRACKET `}` characters.

 ### VariableRef